Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 - When viewing the website on mobile devices the foreground text on images seemed to ‘crowded’.
 - The resolution was to reduce the amount of text, which led to a cleaner look and more concise descriptions.
-- Navbar fixed top covering part of the text on the page of the area it pointed to.
+  Navbar fixed top covering part of the text on the page of the area it pointed to.
 Resolved by changing the place it pointed to.

 - Font awesome icons not showing properly – replaced fab with fa!

-- Call to action button not pointing to the right spot
+- Call to action button not pointing to the right spot.
 Resolved by adding a few line breaks, a p tag and pointing the id to that.

 - Google Lighthouse report for desktop suggested images were too large.
 Resolved by replacing the images were lower resolution versions and the performance score went from the 80s to the 90s.

-Although the text was responsive, the images were not.